 - use the {subscriptionId} within the requested URI and user plane node ID within the "upNodeId" attribute in the request to determine the target UEs and corresponding AF sessions, then use the parameters (e.g. requested PTP instance type, transport protocol, and PTP profile) in the request to determine suitable DS-TT(s) and AF session(s) among all AF session and contact with the each corresponding PCF for the PDU session to configure and initialize the PTP instance in the DS-TT(s) and NW-TT as defined in 3GPP TS 23.502 [3], clause 4.15.9.3.2, step 5-6;

-- calculate the Uu time synchronization error budget using the PTP port state of each DS-TT and the time synchronization error budget that is either provided by the NF service consumer or pre-configured in the TSCTSF, subscribe to event notifications of newly registered PCF for the UE for the affected UEs by invoking Nbsf_Management_Subscribe Service Operation as defined in clause 4.2.6 of 3GPP TS 29.521 [23] if not yet done, and send a request to the PCF for the UE for AM policy authorization by invoking Npcf_AMPolicyAuthorization_Create service operation as defined in clause 4.2.2 of 3GPP TS 29.534 [14] providing the appropriate values in the "asTimeDisParam" attribute in order to activate the access stratum time distribution and provide the calculated Uu time synchronization error budget.
+- calculate the Uu time synchronization error budget as specified in clause 5.27.1.9 of 3GPP TS 23.501 [2], subscribe to event notifications of newly registered PCF for the UE for the affected UEs by invoking Nbsf_Management_Subscribe Service Operation as defined in clause 4.2.6 of 3GPP TS 29.521 [23] if not yet done, and send a request to the PCF for the UE for AM policy authorization by invoking Npcf_AMPolicyAuthorization_Create service operation as defined in clause 4.2.2 of 3GPP TS 29.534 [14] providing the appropriate values in the "asTimeDisParam" attribute in order to activate the access stratum time distribution and provide the calculated Uu time synchronization error budget.

 If the temporal validity condition is provided and if the start-time is in the future, the TSCTSF shall maintain the time synchronization configuration and then proceed as described above when the start-time is reached; otherwise, if the start-time is in the past, the TSCTSF shall proceed as described above immediately.
 When the stop-time is reached for active time synchronization service configuration, the TSCTSF shall proceed as Ntsctsf_TimeSynchronization_ConfigDelete was received as described in clause 5.2.2.7.2 without interacting with the AF.